 Living things have cells.
 Viruses do not have cells.
 They have a protein coat that protects their genetic material (either DNA or RNA).
 But they do not have a cell membrane or other organelles (for example, ribosomes or mitochondria) that cells have.

 Living things reproduce.
 In general, cells reproduce by making a copy of their DNA.
 Unlike cells, viruses do not have the tools to make a copy of their DNA.
 But they have found other ways to make new viruses.
-This is done this by inserting virus genetic material into a host cell.
+This is done by inserting virus genetic material into a host cell.
 This causes the cell to make a copy of the virus DNA, making more viruses.

 Many scientists argue that even though viruses can use other cells to reproduce itself, viruses are still not considered alive under this category.
 This is because viruses do not have the tools to replicate their genetic material themselves.